zenml-io/zenml/docs/book/how-to/stack-deployment/register-a-cloud-stack.md

 ```
 {% endcode %}

+Based on your selection, you will have to provide the required parameters
+listed below.
+This will allow ZenML to create a Service Connector and authenticate
+you to use your cloud resources.

 #### GCP

 If you select `gcp` as your cloud provider, and you haven't selected a connector
-yet, you will be prompted to select an authentication method for your stack.
+or declined auto-configuration, you will be prompted to select an authentication
+method for your cloud connector.

-{% code title="Example Command Output" %}
+{% code title="Available authentication methods for GCP" %}
 ```
-                  Available authentication methods for gcp
+                  Available authentication methods for GCP
 ┏━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
 ┃ Choice  ┃ Name                           ┃ Required                       ┃
 ┡━━━━━━━━━╇━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━╇━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┩